Dear reader. Please sit down, relax and take a deep breath…

 Your life-purpose is a clearly stated, high level description, of what you want to do with your life.

 Understanding your purpose is a journey that requires time and reflection.
-Personally, I feel I’ve only understood my own life-purpose reasonably well for a few years and for all I know my life-purpose might change in the future.
+I feel I’ve only understood my own life-purpose reasonably well for a few years and for all I know my life-purpose might change in the future.
+Here’s my current purpose:

-The purpose of my life is to feel good, do good and leave a legacy.
+The purpose of my life is to feel good, be good and do good.

 Why are you here on Earth?
 What’s your purpose?

 Values are the thoughts and behaviours that define how you want to be as a person.

 The following analogy is a good way to understand values:

 Picture yourself being in a boat.
 You’re sailing at night and the sea is rough.
 Unfortunately for you, the weather is horrible and you don’t know if you’re steering the boat in the right direction.
 Suddenly you see a lighthouse straight ahead!
 You quickly steer the other way and get yourself, the boat and your crew out of danger.

 It’s important that your values are closely aligned with your life-purpose.
 As for your life-purpose, understanding what your values are is a journey that requires time and reflection.

 What are the words that define how you want to think and behave?

 Dreams are things you want to experience in life.

 Want to travel the world?
 Want to become a world-class teacher?
 Want to make the world a place where every creature is treated with respect?
 I know I do.

 Dream a little every day.
 Think about what you’d like to do, see, think, feel and so on.
 Don’t let your current as-is situation define what you dear hoping for.

 Dreams exist to be pursued!
 Many dreams do come true and the more positive your self-view is the easier it will be for you to achieve your dreams.
 Read about how to discover your dreams here.